rtansf/quotebot/README.md

         * SLACK_BOT_NAME
         * SLACK_BOT_ID
         * SLACK_BOT_TOKEN
-   16. Start your server: python app.py
+   16. Start your server: python3 app.py
    17. Go to your slack client app and invite @quotebot to your channel.
    18. Type: @quotebot hello
    19. You should see:  Hello!
 Do you need a stock quote?
 For example type: q amzn